magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38308-error-after-adding-vimeo-videos-to-disabled-products.md

 ## Issue

-Error after adding Vimeo videos to disabled products.
+When adding Vimeo videos to disabled products, you receive the following error message:  *Notice: Undefined index: extension in /lib/internal/Magento/Framework/File/Uploader.php on line 806*

 <ins>Steps to reproduce</ins>: